 Escape from L.A.

 This is a totally forgotten cameo in a largely forgotten movie, but that’s a prime reason why I wanted to include it on the list.
 Campbell is buried under make-up for his role as the surgeon general of Los Angeles, the chief plastic surgeon who inflicts Hellraiser-like cosmetic surgery on his victims.
-This was a break from Campbell’s usual roles and he’s almost unrecognizable in the role, playing a cartoonish and over-the-top villain.
+This was a break from Campbell’s usual roles and he’s almost unrecognizable, playing a cartoonish and over-the-top villain.

 Campbell’s performance in The Evil Dead is so underrated, it’s part of why I wanted to put this list together in the first place.
 Before the loudmouth we’re introduced to by the end of the sequel, we meet meek and nervous Ashley, a kind of quiet guy who just wants to enjoy a good weekend with his friends before it delves into insanity and he’s forced to cut them up with an ax.
 Poor Ashley loses his girlfriend, his sister and his best friend and Campbell is just getting more and more twitchy and unstable as the events go on.